A Systematic Review of Extended Reality (XR) for Understanding and Augmenting Vision Loss: Research Areas

 \subsubsection{Common Limitations}

-A major outstanding challenge is predicting what people ``see'' when they use their devices.
-Most of the studies above relied on the so-called ``scoreboard'' method to render phosphenes, which assumes that each phosphene acts as a small independent light source, analogous to the images projected on the light bulb arrays of some sports stadium scoreboards \cite{dobelle_artificial_2000}.
-However, a growing body of evidence suggests that the vision generated by current visual prostheses is ``fundamentally different'' from natural vision~\cite{erickson-davis_what_2021}, with interactions between implant technology and the neural tissue degrading the quality of the generated artificial vision~\cite{fine_pulse_2015,beyeler_model_2019}.
-It is therefore unclear how the findings of most \ac{SPV} studies would translate to real bionic eye users.
-Only a handful of studies have incorporated a great amount of neurophysiological detail into their setup~\cite{josh_psychophysics_2013,vurro_simulation_2014,wang_cross-task_2018,thorn_virtual_2020}, only two of which~\cite{wang_cross-task_2018,thorn_virtual_2020} relied on an established and psychophysically evaluated model of \ac{SPV}.

-In addition, the level of immersion offered by most Prosthetic Vision \ac{XR} studies was relatively low, with most studies simply presenting simulated stimuli on a screen.
+An open question is to which extent prosthetic vision simulations match the visual experience of real prosthesis users.
+Similar to \ac{SLV} research, many \ac{SPV} studies base their simulations on crude approximations of prosthetic vision, assuming that each electrode acts as a small independent light source that produces a distinct focal spot of light~\cite{dobelle_artificial_2000}.
+However, a growing body of evidence suggests that the vision generated by current visual prostheses is ``fundamentally different'' from natural vision~\cite{erickson-davis_what_2021}, with interactions between implant technology and the neural tissue degrading the quality of the generated prosthetic vision~\cite{fine_pulse_2015,beyeler_model_2019}.
+Only a handful of studies ($n=4$ out of 27) have incorporated a great amount of neurophysiological detail into their setup~\cite{josh_psychophysics_2013,vurro_simulation_2014,wang_cross-task_2018,thorn_virtual_2020}, only two of which~\cite{wang_cross-task_2018,thorn_virtual_2020} relied on an established and psychophysically evaluated model of \ac{SPV}.
+In addition, the level of immersion offered by most \ac{SPV} studies was relatively low, with many studies simply presenting simulated stimuli on a screen ($n=8$) without taking into account the participant's gaze ($n=17$).
 However, most current prostheses provide a very limited \ac{FOV}; for example, the artificial vision generated by Argus II~\cite{luo_argusr_2016}, the most widely adopted retinal implant thus far, is restricted to $10 \times 20$ degrees of visual angle.
 This requires users to scan the environment with strategic head movements while trying to piece together the information \cite{erickson-davis_what_2021}.
-Furthermore, Argus II does not take into account the eye movements of the user when updating the visual scene, which can be disorienting for the user.
-Ignoring these \ac{HCI} aspects of bionic vision can result in unrealistic predictions of prosthetic performance, sometimes even exceeding theoretical acuity limits (as pointed out by \cite{caspi_assessing_2015}).
-To provide realistic estimates of prosthetic performance, future \ac{SPV} studies should therefore aim to provide an appropriate level of immersion.
+It is therefore unclear how the findings of most \ac{SPV} studies would translate to real bionic eye users.